relateddigital/euromessage-android/README.md

 Also you can check  [Euromessage Demo Application](https://github.com/relateddigital/euromessage-android/releases/tag/3.0.1) for demo purpose.
 You may find demo application in master branch

-### Note that:
 You can also use [Euromessage Sdk](https://github.com/relateddigital/euromessage-android/releases/tag/android-sdk-3.0.1) directly.
  For that :
 - Open your project which you want to use Euromessage
 - Follow steps : Android Studio -> File -> New -> Import Module and select path where you want to locate module and rename it.

-- Please do not forget to link euromessage module with adding implementation project(path: ':euromessage') to your build.gradle
+### Note that:

+If you do not use AndroidX, you may use  [Euromessage Module - (Support Library)](https://github.com/relateddigital/euromessage-android/releases/tag/support-3.0.1-module).
+But we will not contribute support library in the future.
+This is our last supported version.

+Also you can check  [Euromessage Demo Application - (Support Library) ](https://github.com/relateddigital/euromessage-android/releases/tag/support-3.0.1) for demo purpose.
+You can use its module too.

 ### Using the SDK